 We cook with it and heat our water with it (when we aren’t hooked into power).
 The only time we try to conserve it is with the furnace.
 If we have power hook ups then we will use an electric heater to cut down on the propane we are using to heat the trailer.
 Using an electric heater requires a bit of caution and you must use common sense and be responsible so that you don’t burn your home down.
 We use an oil based radiator heater which is very kid and animal friendly, plus it doesn’t use as much electricity (yes we consider that because sometimes electricity is metered and be good to your camps or they will raise their rates for everyone).
 These types of heaters take some time to heat up and you have to get used to what setting to use, but they work great and we just put ours on a few hours before sunset to keep us warm at night.
 Like all heaters you can’t put it near anything flammable and you have to be especially cautious if you are leaving your trailer unattended.
 We just turn ours off when we leave and then on again when we get home.

-So for a family of five we use one 30lbs tank (about 7 gallons) of propane every 36 days.
+So for a family of five,how much propane does a travel trailer use?
+We use one 30lbs tank (about 7 gallons) of propane every 36 days.

 Just because we like that type of heater, doesn’t mean the other kinds are bad.
 Ceramic heaters work well, but they tend to be directional and we have bedrooms at both ends of our trailer.
 Plus they are heavier and we like that the radiator heater fits right under our sofa when it is unplugged and we are traveling.
 Heat dishes are great to sit in front of, but have a higher risk of burns and fire.
 They are really light weight though and are usually cheaper to buy.
 Someone suggested a Vornado heater to me, and I love their fans.
 I just have no experience with them and I wanted to use a product I knew would work for our family.